metno/TITAN/README.md

 Automatic quality control of in-situ observations with an emphasis on spatial controls.

 TITAN is designed to test all the observations referring to the same observation time simultaneously.
-Currently, the statistics of the individual station time series is not considered.
+The statistics of the individual station time series is not considered.

-Available checks are (applied sequentially as in this list):

-* Precipitation (in-situ) and temperature (field) cross-check (optional)

-* Check elevations against digital elevation model (optional)

-* Plausibility check

-* Climatological check, predefined range for each month (optional)

-* Buddy-check (event-based)

-* Buddy-check

-* Check against a deterministic first-guess field (optional)

-* Check against an ensemble of first-guess fields (optional)

-* Spatial Consistency Test (SCT)

-* Check fOr hOLes in the field (COOL test) (optional)

-* Detect isolated observations

-Possibility to have observation black-list and keep(-it-no-matter-what)-list.

-In case of precipitation, the program can adjust the values for the wind-induced loss.

 Installation Instructions
 -------------------------